perturbo-code/perturbo-workshop-2023/Hands-on1/README.md

 # Installation of Perturbo
 Installing Perturbo can be complicated due to the fact that it depends on other packages, such as Quantum Espresso, HDF5, LAPACK, etc.
 Therefore, there are 2 scenarios for installing our package - from scratch (which was covered on the first day in the first tutorial) and using containers.
-During the workshop you will use the second method, so now we will take a closer look at it.
+During the workshop you will use the second method, so now we will take a closer look at it, as well as discuss the testing procedure for Perturbo.

 ## Usage of containers